-Our rankings - and staff participation rates - have remained strong since we began our involvement with the Institute in 2010.
-Our 2018 global participation rate for employees was 80%.

-In part, we attribute our strong results to the importance we place on reviewing and addressing the staff feedback shared through each business unit's annual survey.
-We believe this is so important that we ask staff in all business units to participate in the survey, regardless of whether their staff count meets the minimum requirement to compete for Best Workplace recognition.
+Our rankings - and staff participation rates - have remained strong since we began our involvement with in all business units to participate in the survey, regardless of whether their staff count meets the minimum requirement to compete for Best Workplace recognition.
 This is the case in Australia and the United States, where our staff count is below the qualifying threshold.